bnjbvr/blog.benj.me/content/blog/2016-04-22_parallel-asmjs-compilation.md

-Title: Improving startup compilation times of asm.js and WebAssembly in Firefox
+Title: Making asm.js/WebAssembly compilation more parallel in Firefox
-Date: 2016-04-20 19:00
+Date: 2016-04-22 15:00
 Author: Benjamin Bouvier
 Tags: opensource, mozilla
-Slug: improving-startup-compilation-times-asmjs-wasm-firefox
+Slug: making-asmjs-webassembly-compilation-more-parallel
-Status: draft

-In December 2015, I've worked on reducing startup time of asm.js programs in Firefox, by making compilation more parallel.
+In December 2015, I've worked on reducing startup time of asm.js programs in Firefox by making compilation more parallel.
 As our JavaScript engine, Spidermonkey, uses the same compilation pipeline for both asm.js and WebAssembly, this also benefitted WebAssembly compilation.
-Now is a good time for talking about what it meant, how it got achieved and what are the next ideas to make it even lower.
+Now is a good time to talk about what it meant, how it got achieved and what are the next ideas to make it even faster.

 # What does it mean to make a program "more parallel"?

-Parallelization consists in splitting a sequential program into smaller independent tasks, then having them run on different CPU.
+Parallelization consists of splitting a sequential program into smaller independent tasks, then having them run on different CPU.
 If your program is using `N` cores, it can be up to `N` times faster.